alex-page/harmonograph.art/README.md

 > Coming soon, 💫 the repo

-- Everything is rendering on state change see stroke width and stroke length
-- Readme docs
-- alexpage.com.au updates
-- Check bundle size and reduce
+- Get initial position for X and Y
+- Scrolling breaks color picker